rabia-koc/HOME_CREDIT_DEFAULT_RISK/README.md

 When someone applies to a home credit company to get a loan, estimating the person's inability to pay this loan using the LightGBM algorithm.

 # History of Dataset:
-* Application table contains 307.511 observations.
+* Application table contains 356.255 observations, while it has 123 features.
 * Bureau table contains 1.716.428 observations, while it has 17 features.
 * Bureau & Balance contains 27.299.925 observations, while it has 3 features.
 * Previous table contains 1.670.214 observations, while it has 37 features
-* POS Cash Balance table contains 10.001.358 observations,
+* POS Cash Balance table contains 10.001.358 observations, while it has 8 features.
 * Installments Payments table contains 13.605.401 observations, while it has 8 features.
-* Credit Card Balance table contains 3.840.312 observations.
+* Credit Card Balance table contains 3.840.312 observations, while it has 23 features.

+ ### Application 61, Bureau and Bureau Balance 28, Previous Application 25, Posh Cash and Installmnents Payments 8, and 15 features for Credit Card Balance were produced.
  ### In total, 138 new features were produced.
  ### Working with a total of 848 variables in 7 different data sets, the model estimated with 0.793296 AUC score and 0.79821 Kaggle score.
  ### This Kaggle score ranks 125th out of 7176 competitors.